5 Best Quiet Blenders of 2023 – Top Picks & Reviews

 1. Blendtec Pro 800 Blender – Best Overall

-Don’t be fooled by the fact that the Blendtec Pro 800 comes loaded with lots of goodies.
-When it comes to chopping up food, this thing is a beast.
-We’re joking when we say this thing could churn out a smoothie made of diamonds.
+Don’t be fooled by the fact that the Blendtec Pro 800 comes loaded with several excellent features.
+When it comes to chopping up food, this machine is a beast.
+We’re joking when we say it could churn out a smoothie made of diamonds.
 But, after using it … are we really?

 Be prepared.
 You might clutch your chest when you see what it’ll cost you.
-Nearly silent industrial food liquification doesn’t come at an “open a savings account at the local bank and this is the free blender they give you” price.
-However, we still think that this is the best quiet blender of this year.
+Nearly silent industrial food liquefication doesn’t come at an affordable price.
+However, we still think the Blendtec is this year’s best quiet blender.

 2. Vita-Mix Quiet One Blender